v1ct0r-byte/PQC-in-Maude/README.md

 # Post-Quantum Cryptography in Maude

 This repository stores Maude's system modules that construct the symbolic models of three postquantum cryptography schemes.
 Specifically, the selected schemes are Key Encapsulation Mechanisms (KEMs).
-The symbolic modules allow to perform invariant analysis, finding a MITM attack, and model checking of Liveness, Fairness and Security properties.
+The symbolic modules allow us to perform invariant analysis, find a MITM attack, and model checking of Liveness, Fairness and Security properties.
 The analyzed KEMs are:

 - [Kyber](https://pq-crystals.org/kyber/)
 - [Bike](https://bikesuite.org/)